namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 I only just recently saw this option come up after probably a year of Duck.ai being available by default and now that I think about it, it was probably being A/B tested at that point.
 So I would assume that if an A/B test showed that using Duck.ai did not produce a solid justification for increased click through, then presenting it as a choice rather than the default would be a way smarter more cost effective path.

 #### But if we are not doing any testing really and we are just cranking out a model?
-What if you are squeezing every bit of entropy out of a datast and achieving an amazing magic trick.
+What if you are squeezing every bit of entropy out of a dataset and achieving an amazing magic trick.

 ### on the philosophy of science and engineering
 I also saw it recently in this article about rocketry and Elon.